rhysnewell/Lorikeet/README.md

 ## Output

 #### Genotype
+Genotype will produce:
-Genotype will produce multiple .fna files representative of the expected strain level genotypes
+- Variants that clustered into representations of the expected strain level genotypes
+- Sample adjacency matrix displaying the number of shared variants seen between samples.
+- VCF file detailing all observed variants
+- Expected coverage values for each of the produced genotypes in each sample
+- Per reference and per sample summary statistics displaying the mean SNPs and structural variations per provided base pair window
+*optional*
+- SNP density plot.
+Can take a long time to generate

-#### Polymorph
+#### Polish
-Polymorph produces a tab delimited file containing possible variants and their positions within the reference
+Polish produces:
+- Consensus genomes for each input reference across each sample.
+- Sample adjacency matrix displaying the number of shared variants seen between samples.
+- VCF file detailing all observed variants
+- Per reference and per sample summary statistics displaying the mean SNPs and structural variations per provided base pair window
+*optional*
+- SNP density plot.
+Can take a long time to generate

 #### Evolve
+Evolve will produce:
-Evolve will produce dN/dS values within coding regions based on the possible variants found along the reference.
+- GFF file for each input reference with dN/dS values within coding regions based on the possible variants found along the reference
-These dN/dS values only take single nucleotide polymorphisms into account but INDELs can still be reported.
+    - These dN/dS values only take single nucleotide polymorphisms into account but INDELs can still be reported.
+- VCF file detailing all observed variants
+- Per reference and per sample summary statistics displaying the mean SNPs and structural variations per provided base pair window
+*optional*
+- SNP density plot.
+Can take a long time to generate

 #### Summarize
-Produce a SNP summary report for each contig in the provided MAG
+- Per reference and per sample summary statistics displaying the mean SNPs and structural variations per provided base pair window
+*optional*
+- SNP density plot.
+Can take a long time to generate